gfting/huang-wen-cheng/README.md

 - Alternatively, utilize undo/redo stack to look at previous commands and process based on IDs
 - Add different board sizes (9 x 9, 13 x 13) you can select from
 - Make pieces prettier
+- Refactor everything to 0 | 1 | 2 for null, black, white
+- make the board a class
+- custom IDs for players
+- add a highlighter for most recent move
+- utilize game states. honestly, this will require a full rewrite, I think
+- Just rewrite the whole thing utilizing React.
+There are some cases that my current implementation just doens't work for
+- Add on a testing suite

+### Future Implementations
 - Add an iMessage app implementation
+- make a new app with React Native || NativeScript

 ## Challenges